-ERDAS IMAGINE 2023 includes both enhancements and fixes.
-For information on fixes that were made to ERDAS IMAGINE, see Issues resolved.
+ERDAS IMAGINE 2023 Update 1 includes both enhancements and fixes.
+For information on fixes to customer reported issues that were made in ERDAS IMAGINE 2023 Update 1, see Issues resolved.

 This document is an overview and does not provide all details about the product's capabilities.
 See the product description, online help and other documents provided with ERDAS IMAGINE for more information.